 Upgrading the existing network was simply not an option, he adds: “Network additions were slow and costly and the capacity didn’t allow us to take advantage of newer bandwidth-hungry applications.”

-Kent therefore signed a contract with Uecomm for the supply of a managed router solution and 1:1 ethernet services across Kent’s entire WAN, including six regional six offices in Perth, Brisbane, Adelaide, Townsville, Canberra and NT, as well
+Kent therefore signed a contract with Uecomm for the supply of a managed router solution and 1:1 ethernet services across Kent’s entire WAN, including six regional six offices in Perth, Brisbane, Adelaide, Townsville, Canberra and NT, as well as its major Sydney office and Melbourne headquarters.

 Fibre will be deployed to the two major offices in Melbourne and Sydney, with the regional offices connected via a mixture of SHDSL, ADSL and E1 links.